apache/echarts-doc/en/option/component/geo-common.md

 #${prefix} map(string) = ''

-Types of maps.
+Map charts.

-Because the accuracy of maps in ECharts 3 have been improved, the map data for enlarging javascript volume would not been internally installed anymore, you can download the map docs you need from [Map download page](http://ecomfe.github.io/echarts-builder-web/map3.html) and then import and register them in ECharts.
+Due to the increase of fineness of map, ECharts 3 doesn't include map data by default for package size consideration.
+You may find map files you need on [map download page](http://ecomfe.github.io/echarts-builder-web/map3.html) and then include and register them in ECharts.

-2 formats of map data are provided in ECharts, the one is js document which could directly improt script label and then automatically register the map name and data; the other is JSON document which need to be registered manually after being async-loaded by jquery.
+Two formats of map data are provided in ECharts, one of which can be included in `<script>` tag as JavaScript file, and the other of is in JSON format and should be loaded using AJAX.
+Map name and data will be loaded automatically once the JavaScript file is loaded, while in the JSON form, you have to assign name explicitly.

-There are practical examples of these 2 types:
+Here are examples of these two types:

 ** JavaScript importing example **